bitmaker-software/cisco-spark-onboarding-bot/README.md

         * service account name should describe what the account will do (e.g. spark-drive)
         * select a role (not yet sure the minimum role that we need; start with Project → Owner)
         * key type should be JSON
         * a JSON file download starts.
-Copy the contents of this file to the file _bot/keys/sample-gdrive-settings.json_
+You must upload it in the manager [settings page](http://localhost:8080/settings).
 * Click on the **manage service accounts** link on the right (credentials page)
 * the _Service account ID_ is an email address used to share documents to this account.
 Go to any Drive folder and then share it with this "user" (e.g., spark-drive@testdriveintegration-167213.iam.gserviceaccount.com).